 Edge Glued Stair Treads

 The important thing to remember is that modern one piece treads are almost always made by small woodworking shops with a very specific application from a limited number of species (typically from either live-edge or reclaimed lumber).
 Many treads that appear to be made from one piece are actually a thin veneer laminated over a finger-jointed core material, or are actually the standard edge-glued treads with color-matched staves.
-If we made a single piece tread, it'd be virtually guaranteed to warp, crack, and cup in a very short time (typically with the first or second change in seasons).
+If we made a single piece tread, it'd be virtually guaranteed to warp, crack, and cup in a very short time (typically with the first or second change in seasons or as soon as the air conditioner is turned on).
 One piece treads are almost guaranteed to fail (by most definitions of failure) in one way or another, and we do not offer one piece treads at Stair-Treads.com because we stand by our products as the premium standard in the construction industry and build our products to last the life of the home.

 Advantage of edge glued stair treads